Summary

 What is the cause of sleep apnea?

-In a child, the most common cause of snoring and sleep apnoea is larger than normal tonsils and adenoids.
+In a child, the most common cause of snoring and sleep apnoea is blockage of the airway by tonsils and adenoids.
 Obesity can play a part as well.
 Other risk factors are the shape of the skull and the size of the tongue e.g. a child with Down syndrome has a larger tongue that may block the airway.
 In children with a small or receding jaw, sleep apnoea is more common.
-Children who have had surgery on a cleft palate may also be at a higher risk for sleep apnoea.
+Other high risk groups include children who have had cleft palate surgery, as well as children with neurological problems such as cerebral palsy and muscle weakness.

 How is sleep apnoea diagnosed?

 A doctor might suspect this if they see large tonsils and adenoids and certain symptoms are reported.
 This could include the child snoring, feeling sleepy and possibly having episodes of breathing obstruction.
-However, the best way to be really sure about the problem and its severity is with a Sleep Study.
+However the best way to be really sure about the problem and its severity is with a Sleep Study.
 The study is conducted in a special area of the hospital.
-The child has some fine wires attached to the skin, which are connected to a computer which measures sleep, breathing and oxygen levels.
-Studies may be done at night in older children or in the daytime in babies.
+The child has some sensors and fine wires attached to the skin, which are connected to a computer which measures sleep, breathing and oxygen levels.
+Studies are generally done at night but occasionally in the daytime nap in babies.
 None of the measurements are uncomfortable or painful and children usually manage to sleep.
 Parents generally stay with the child.

 How is sleep apnoea treated?

 If a child’s sleep apnoea is thought to be due to the size of their tonsils or adenoids, the first thing that is normally done is to take them out.
 In many cases this will cure the sleep apnoea.
-If the reason is an abnormality of the facial bones, surgery may sometimes be done to fix this.
-If surgery is not an option, then the best treatment is CPAP- Continuous Positive Airway Pressure.
-This involves a small a pump that provides air under gentle pressure through a mask worn over the nose.
+Sometimes conservative treatment with nasal steroid sprays to shrink the adenoids may be trialed especially if the child has very small tonsils.
+If surgery is not an option, or despite undergoing removal of tonsils and adenoids there is ongoing obstructive sleep apnoea then CPAP- Continuous Positive Airway Pressure maybe an option.
+This involves the delivery of room air at a low pressure from a machine via a tube connected to a mask on the face.
 It only needs to be used at night and the treatment starts working straight away.
 With the right support, most children do well with CPAP.
-If the sleep apnoea is due to the child’s weight, losing weight may help or even cure the apnoea.
+If the sleep apnea is contributed to by a child’s weight, then weight loss programs are advised .

 Can it be treated with drugs?

-To date there is no effective drug for treating sleep apnoea although a number have been tried.
+To date there is no effective medication for treating sleep apnoea although a number have been tried.
 Other remedies have been marketed, but none has been shown to be effective.
+Nasal steroid sprays or combination nasal steroid and anti-histamine nasal sprays can be an option in some children, especially those who suffer from allergies.

 What about sleep habits?